harshitha-y/Album-analysis-ETL-pipeline/README.md

 The pipeline leverages a **modern data stack** to:

-* Ingest lyrics from public APIs
+* Ingest lyrics from public APIs (Spotify and Genius)
+* Store raw data in S3
 * Transform them in the cloud with **AWS Glue & PySpark**
 * Load into **Snowflake** for analytics and future visualization